-Castel Freundsberg, a popular event location, also houses the Schwaz Town Museum
+The donjon of Castel Freundsberg, a popular event location, houses on five floors the Schwaz Town Museum

 Image gallery: Freundsberg Castle